 - Platform: Windows, PS4, Nintendo Switch

 Hob is a puzzle platformer action RPG with a fluid combat system.
 It’s also an open-world title with a beautiful world to explore.
-However, it’s a short breeze, as it takes about 10 hours to complete.
+It’s a short game about mending a planet through the puzzles you solve, and the enemies you defeat.

 Then, the combat system relies on four simple actions.
 You can punch, slash, charge, and roll.
 You can unlock advanced combat movements and find items to improve your health and energy.
 All in all, progression is quite similar to Zelda’s titles.